What does a Fabrication Operator do?

 - Operate and maintain fabrication equipment such as CNC machines, welders, and metal cutters.

-- Read and interpret blueprints, technical drawings, and specifications to produce accurate metal components.
+- Read and interpret blueprints, technical drawings, and specifications to produce components and assemblies.

-- Collaborate with other team members to meet production deadlines and quality standards.
+- Collaborate with engineers and other team members to troubleshoot and resolve any production issues.

 Qualifications